sdwagner2615/arduino-mqtt-wmd/README.md

+>[!NOTE]
+> **9/1/2025: This repository is now archived.**
+>
+> In January 2024, Darcy passed away and all the devices in this repository were retired.
+>
+> More recently I started to experiment with ESPHome and had to bring the food flapper back into active service to help my new cat lose weight.
+The plan is to migrate the firmware over to ESPHome and store it [here](https://github.com/sdwagner2615/esphome-configurations).

 # Weapons of Mad's Destruction
 A project containing AI-powered solutions aimed at stopping Madisyn from disturbing Darcy's way of life.